michaeljclark/zvec/README.md

  - Support additional bit-widths
    - The current scheme uses these widths: _2^(n), 2^(n+1) + 2^(n)_
    - 1, 2, 3, 4, 6, and 12 bit deltas are still to be implemented.
- - Improve codec scalar emulation fallback performance
-   - Some of the block codecs, namely the 24-bit and 48-bit codecs use `TableLookupLanes` and `TableLookupBytes`  which are very inefficient with the emulation fallback if AVX is not available.
  - Improve bitmap slab allocator
    - The current bitmap allocator uses a naive exhaustive first fit algorithm.